 uses text features such as indexes to locate key facts and information.

-uses a range of comprehension strategies flexibly and confidently.
+uses a range of Comprehension strategies

 determines importance of information and justifies disregarding of unnecessary information when summarising key points/facts and reflects on and synthesises information.